wikimedia/mediawiki-services-wikispeech-pronlex/docker/README.md

 To set up and run the lexicon server, you will use the [docker_run.sh](https://raw.githubusercontent.com/stts-se/pronlex/master/docker/docker_run.sh) script.
 It is a convenience script for calling `docker run` with a few switches.
 Requires a working `bash` installation  (preferably on a Linux system).

-1. Import lexicon files (optional)
+1. Import pre-compiled lexicon data (optional)

     `$ bash docker_run.sh -a <APPDIR> -t sttsse/pronlex:<TAGNAME> import_all`